ethanlefebv/S4H2021-Scarus/README.md

 python3 main.py ARGS
 ```
 and replace ARGS with the necessary arguments (they can be listed by running `python3 main.py --help`).

+## More information

+Further information about the vision system can be found [here](Computer_Vision/README.md).

+A detailed BOM and assembly instructions are listed [here](Mechanical_Components/README.md).

+A diagram of the program structure can be found [here](main/README.md).

+A video explaining the project can be watched [here](https://youtu.be/wnFR6_URe1g) (in French with English subtitles).

 ## License
 Apache Version 2.0